All Around My Hat

 Aug 2008 - Download Only Single - Never released.
 A new studio version to support Spanfest in the 'Rock n Roll' shuffle rhythm played live at the time.

-Re-Recorded in 2019 for inclusion in the Green Man Collection (2023) Featuring Francis Rossi on guitar/vocals - added in 2023.
+Re-Recorded in 2019 and included in the Green Man Collection (2023) Featuring Francis Rossi on guitar/vocals - added in 2023.

 LIVE/RELEASES: